Chapter 3: Student Affairs

 - Sexual Misconduct.
 Committing any act of sexual misconduct.

 - Harassment or Retaliation.
 Any act by an individual or group against another person or group in violation of TBR policies, as well as federal and/or state laws prohibiting discrimination, including, but not limited to, TBR policies 5:01:02:00 (F), 5:01:02:00, 2:02:10:01 and TBR Guideline P-080.
 All matters involving allegations of impermissible discrimination, harassment or retaliation will be governed by the procedures outlined in Tennessee Board of Regents Guideline P-080 Subject: Discrimination and Harassment – Complaint and Investigation Procedure or an institutional policy that reflects current requirements of that guideline.
+Student on student harassment means unwelcome conduct directed toward a person that is discriminatory on a basis prohibited by federal, state, or local law and that is so sever, pervasive, and objectively offensive that it effectively bars the victim's access to an educational opportunity or benefit.

 - Academic Misconduct.
 Plagiarism, cheating, fabrication.
 For purposes of this section the following definitions apply: